heroku/buildpacks-go/notes.md

 go dependencies are installed here, if they aren't vendored in the app.
 This layer is available during the build and is cached.
 It is not available at runtime.

+#### `build`

+the go build cache is stored here to enable incremental builds.

-#### `out`
+#### `target`

 compiled app binaries are installed here.
-This wil be needed at runtime, but not during build.
-This should probably not be cached.
+This wil be needed at runtime, but not during build, and will not be cached.